pupil-labs/pupil-docs/src/alpha-lab/dense-pose.md

   <v-img class="rounded" :src="require(`../media/alpha-lab/densepose-result.png`)" width="100%" />
 </div>

 3. Two files are also stored:
-  1) A simple `parts_count.csv` showing the number of times each body part is gazed, and
+- `parts_count.csv` - shows the number of times each body part is gazed
-  2) A `densepose.csv` following a structure similar to the gaze.csv, but also with a new column indicating gazed body parts.
+- `densepose.csv` - follows a structure similar to `gaze.csv`, but also with a new column indicating gazed body parts

 ## Running locally

 You can also run everything on your local machine.
-However, this option is only available for Linux and MacOS users, as detectron2 does not support Windows 😕.
+However, this option is only available for Linux and MacOS users as detectron2 does not support Windows 😕.
 If you do not have a GPU on your computer, we strongly recommend using our Google Colab notebook.
 Detailed instructions on running locally can be found in the [Github repository](https://github.com/pupil-labs/densepose-module) and the associated [read the docs](https://densepose-module.readthedocs.io/).

 ::: tip
 Need assistance implementing your own DensePose + gaze tracking application?
-Reach out to us via email at [info@pupil-labs.com](mailto:info@pupil-labs.com) or on our [Discord server](https://pupil-labs.com/chat/), or visit our [Support Page](https://pupil-labs.com/products/support/) for formal support options.
+Reach out to us via email at [info@pupil-labs.com](mailto:info@pupil-labs.com), on our [Discord server](https://pupil-labs.com/chat/), or visit our [Support Page](https://pupil-labs.com/products/support/) for formal support options.
 :::